 The list of perimenopause symptoms (often referred to as menopause symptoms) is a long one.
 From menopausal hot flashes to menopausal depression, symptoms can range from intense, life-changing (or clothes-soaking) moments to minor blips of weekly irritability.
 There are so many different ways to approach menopause and treatment, but once you’ve found your menopause support group and a doctor you can partner with, you will find the relief you deserve.

-Use Ellen Dolgen’s Menopause Symptoms Chart (A FREE download when you subscribe to my FREE newsletter) to keep a log of your symptoms.
+Use Ellen Dolgen’s Menopause Symptoms Chart.
 This will help you track your symptoms and communicate how you feel to your menopause specialist doctor.

 Sex and Menopause